-Decentralization is a process by which political, administrative and fiscal authority, responsibilities and functions are transferred from the central government to the state/region governments.
+58 Decentralization is a process by which political, administrative and fiscal authority, responsibilities and functions are transferred from the central government to the state/region governments.
 There are at least three aspects of decentralization: devolution, deconcentration and delegation.
 Devolution is the transfer of authority and responsibility from central government ministries to lower-level, autonomous units of government through statutory or constitutional provisions that allocate formal powers and functions.
 Deconcentration is the transfer of authority and responsibility from central government ministries in the country's capital city to field offices of those ministries at a variety of levels (region/state or local).
-Delegation is the transfer of authority and responsibility from central government ministries to organizations not directly under the control of those ministries, for example, non-governmental organizations, and/or autonomous region/state and township governments.
-In Myanmar, devolution should be sought rather than deconcentration or delegation.

-but only coordination role, over state/region health departments.
+Delegation is the transfer of authority and responsibility from central government ministries to organizations not directly under the control of those have no jurisdiction, but only coordination role, over state/region health departments.
 As a result, there is a lack of incentive and a poor line of accountability.
 Communities are not part of decision-making about strengthening or improving health facilities and services and regarding health financing.

-- ➤ Despite having a bicameral parliament (or Hluttaw), Myanmar is still a centralized country with a de facto unitary form of government.
+- Despite having a bicameral parliament (or Hluttaw), Myanmar is still a centralized country with a de facto unitary form of government.
 The ethnic nationalities are calling for constitutional reform to build a federal union of Myanmar, wherein political control, fiscal authority and administrative responsibilities are decentralized, and the states/region governments will have more autonomy in all three areas.
-Ideally, development of a national health policy and system should be according to the framework of a Federal Union59. - ➤ Three critical challenges have emerged recently in this regard: (i) the challenge of a highly centralized management of health system and the opportunity to decentralize it so that concerns at the state/region level are addressed with efficiency; (ii) the challenge of inadequate budget and finance for healthcare and the need to grant state/region governments budgetary authority, e.g. capacity to seek funding, propose revenue options and decide on how and where the funds will be spent; and (iii) the challenge of lack of incentives from the central government to address local needs and concerns, and the opportunity to develop local community commitments especially in terms of empowerment of state/region and local authority in dealing with issues unique to their localities. - The overall decentralization of the health system decision-making authority, developing resources and public financing, and management of health programs and facilities would address both the issue of accountability and the need for efficiency.
+Ideally, development of a national health policy and system should be according to the framework of a Federal Union59. - Three critical challenges have emerged recently in this regard: (i) the challenge of a highly centralized management of health system and the opportunity to decentralize it so that concerns at the state/region level are addressed with efficiency; (ii) the challenge of inadequate budget and finance for healthcare and the need to grant state/region governments budgetary authority, e.g. capacity to seek funding, propose revenue options and decide on how and where the funds will be spent; and (iii) the challenge of lack of incentives from the central government to address local needs and concerns, and the opportunity to develop local community commitments especially in terms of empowerment of state/region and local authority in dealing with issues unique to their localities. - The overall decentralization of the health system decision-making authority, developing resources and public financing, and management of health programs and facilities would address both the issue of accountability and the need for efficiency.
 From the budget perspective, budget execution (drawing rights) is decentralized only to Township Medical Officers.
 There is no fund flow to health facilities below the Township level.
-Likewise, discussing the role of regions and states in the new pooled funding and institutional setagency.
-And, the design of such policy framework would encompass delineation on which functions and responsibilities should be decentralized to state/region level, and which would remain centralized.
+Likewise, discussing the role of regions and states in the new pooled funding and institutional set-up for demand side financing is critical to clarify the role of regions and states.
+This may imply to develop a framework for policy implementation to determine which actions are to be taken across departments and programs at the different levels, e.g. national, state/region and Township.